sqlparser/gspHome/_posts/2020-04-14-star-column-lineage.md

 Please note that the relation id is in the format of `1_index`, where the index is 0,1.
-This means that those columns are not really listed in the select list, but derived from the star column in the select list with the relation id to `1`.
+This means that those columns are not really listed in the select list, but derived from the star column in the select list whose relation id is `1`.

-Also, `column1` and `column2` in the view: `t` is derived from the star column with the following relation map.
+Also, `column1` and `column2` listed in the view: `t` is derived from the star column with the following relation map.

 ```xml
 <relation id="3_0" type="fdd" effectType="create_view">